WaveEngine/EvergineDocs/manual/graphics/particles/particle_properties.md

 | Init Angle | _0_ | The initial angle of the particle in degrees. |
 | Init Angle 2 | _0_ | The second value of the initial angle range in degrees.

-The next image shows two examples of initial size setting.
+The next image shows three examples of initial angle setting.

 ![Random Size](images/random_angle.png)